CristianIlie15/FBIwebPage/README.md

 !!!!!!
-If you re having problems running starting, rename "FBIwebPage-my-project" to "my-project" !!!!!!
+If you re having problems running the code, rename "FBIwebPage-my-project" to "my-project" !!!!!!